Why Australia Is Awesome

 But what makes Australia awesome?

 You want sun, sea, and sand?
 You got it!
+Especially if you are travelling with kids.
 You can pretty much choose anywhere in Australia, and you can find a beach so breathtaking you’ll never want to leave.
 It has over 10,00 beaches and has a strong urban coastal dwelling culture.
 So you can easily rent a holiday home on the beachfront.
 Over 80 percent of Australians live no more than 50 miles away from the coast…

 Which is pretty impressive if you think about the sheer size of the country.
 It is the 6th largest country in the world and has the world’s 3rd largest ocean territory too.
 It spans three oceans and is the only continent of 20 million people in the world.
 Many people don’t understand the size of the country but just think of it like this.
 The country is the size of the travel distance between London and Moscow.

 Just for some more of size perspective.
 The biggest cattle station, Anna Creek, is more significant than Fiji, Cyprus, Israel, and Slovenia.
 Yes, one cattle range is more significant than many countries!
 Australia actually employees a huge 325,000 people in the field of agricultural exports and produces.
 It manages to earn a massive $155 billion a year, and that equates to a 12% share of their overall GDP.

 The largest national park, spanning a massive 20,000 square kilometers and a protected area.
 There is an abundance of wildlife and some of the most scenic landscapes you’re likely to experience.
 Kakadu National Park has more information on this amazing place.